Better Call Saul: Title sequences

 Each episode's title sequence features a different low-quality image that recalls Saul Goodman's days on Breaking Bad.
-This includes the inflatable Statue of Liberty balloon that sat atop Saul's office, a drawer of burner phones kept in his desk, and a bus stop bench that advertised his business.
-Gould and Gilligan were inspired by the poor quality of early VHS tapes and the notoriously low production values of 1980s public-access television, and from the fact that Saul Goodman's law firm ads on Breaking Bad were done in a similar style.
-They intended for the title sequences to appear "purposefully shitty" in order to stand out from its contemporaries, which generally had increased visual quality and production standards.
-Some of the title sequences were put together from unused footage from Breaking Bad, but others were filmed specifically to create new ones.
-The title sequences were put together by assistant editor Curtis Thurber, and scored by Little Barrie guitarist Barrie Cadogan.
+These include the inflatable Statue of Liberty balloon that sat atop Saul's office, a drawer of burner phones kept in his desk, and a bus stop bench advertising his business.
+Gould and Gilligan were inspired by the poor quality of early VHS tapes and the notoriously low production values of 1980s public-access television and by the fact that Saul Goodman's law firm ads on Breaking Bad were done in a similar style.
+They intended the title sequences to appear "purposefully shitty" in order to stand out from their contemporaries, which generally had increased visual quality and production standards.
+Some of the title sequences were put together from unused footage from Breaking Bad, but others were filmed specifically for the new series.
+The title sequences were put together by assistant editor Curtis Thurbe, and scored by Little Barrie guitarist Barrie Cadogan.
 When Cadogan was putting the music together, he was told the producers wanted a piece of music that would be cut abruptly at 15 seconds.

-As every season except for the last has ten episodes each, the title credits for every season's corresponding episode number would reuse the same image.
-However, beginning with the second season, each of the episode's title sequences would continue to decline in picture quality by intermittently flashing black and white, and continue to lose color with each passing season.
+As every season except the last has ten episodes each, the title credits for every season's corresponding episode number reused the same image.
+However, beginning with the second season, each of the episode's title sequences declined in picture quality by intermittently flashing black and white, and continued to lose color with each passing season.
 This caused many to theorize that this symbolized Jimmy McGill's storyline gradually transitioning to that of his post-Breaking Bad alter-ego Gene Takavic, whose scenes were entirely in black and white.

-With the final season featuring thirteen episodes instead of the usual ten, the title sequences would take a new format.
-During "Nippy", the title sequence features Saul Goodman's "World's Greatest Lawyer" mug falling off his desk and shattering on the floor, as was typical during a season's tenth episode.
-However, the title image and music prematurely stops and is replaced by a blue screen, recreating the effects of a home video recording on a VCR, and then displayed the show's title and creator credits.
+With the final season featuring thirteen episodes instead of the usual ten, the title sequences took on a new format.
+The title sequence for "Nippy" features Saul Goodman's "World's Greatest Lawyer" mug falling off his desk and shattering on the floor, as was typical during a season's tenth episode.
+However, the title image and music prematurely stop and are replaced by a blue screen, recreating the effects of a home video recording on a VCR, and then display the show's title and creator credits.
 This is also the first episode to take place entirely after the events of Breaking Bad.
 The remaining three title sequences retain the blue background, but briefly flash to an image previously unseen in the intro, with a distorted version of the theme song playing underneath.
-They then revert to the blue background again and display the title and creator credits.
+They then revert to the blue background and display the title and creator credits.
 Before the show resumes, they again briefly flash to another new image that will be seen later on in the episodes.